mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Saving some time at North Kennedy Meadows
 The default option seems to be to hitch into North Kennedy meadows, resupply, pick up a bear box, and enjoy their wood-burning stove!

+UPDATE: It appears Sonora Pass Resupply company will be closed for 2020, and perhaps beyond.
-The hitch can be a bit gnarly.
+~~The hitch can be a bit gnarly.
 A few hikers this year paid for [Sonora Pass Resupply](https://www.sonorapassresupply.com), a company that will deliver a full resupply (and bear box) direct to the trailhead.
-Plan it ahead of time and expect to pay an overhead.
+Plan it ahead of time and expect to pay an overhead.~~

 ### Example Strategies
 #### The Default